Benford's Law and Continuous Dependent Random Variables: Introduction

-We prove Benford behavior for three variations of a stick decomposition, quantifying when possible their rate of convergence to Benford's Law, and discuss conjectures about other possible decomposition processes.
-As remarked, the techniques we develop to show Benford behavior for these problems are applicable to a variety of dependent systems.
-As an example, we also prove that the leading digits of the $n!$ terms in the determinant expansion of a matrix whose entries are independent, identically distributed `nice' random variables follow a Benford distribution as $n$ tends to infinity.
+The techniques we develop to show Benford behavior for problems with dependent random variables are applicable to many systems.
+In the interest of space, we will describe in detail here just three variations of a stick decomposition, and later discuss conjectures about other possible decomposition processes and some results in higher dimensions.
+As an example of the power of this approach we also prove that the leading digits of the $n!$ terms in the determinant expansion of a matrix whose entries are independent, identically distributed `nice' random variables follow a Benford distribution as $n$ tends to infinity.

 There is an extensive literature on decomposition problems; we briefly comment on some other systems that have been successfully analyzed and place our work in context.
 Kakutani \cite{Ka} considered the following deterministic process.
 Let $Q_0 = \{0, 1\}$ and given $Q_k = \{x_0 = 0, x_1, \dots, x_k = 1\}$ (where the $x_i$'s are in increasing order) and an $\alpha \in (0,1)$, construct $Q_{k+1}$ by adding points $x_i + \alpha (x_{i+1}-x_i)$ in each subinterval $[x_i, x_{i+1}]$ where $x_{i+1}-x_i = \max_{1 \le \ell \le k-1} |x_{\ell+1}-x_\ell|$.
 He proved that as $k\to\infty$, the points of $Q_k$ become uniformly distributed, which implies that this process is non-Benford.
 This process has been generalized; see for example \cite{AF,Ca,Lo,PvZ,Sl,vZ} and the references therein, and especially the book \cite{Bert}.
 See also \cite{Kol} for processes related to particle decomposition, \cite{CaVo,Ol} for 2-dimensional examples, and \cite{IV} for a fractal setting.